rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 description:
 content_markdown: >-
   Access Technopedia data by using the Technopedia API.
-  You retrieve data from the Technopedia database by using the TQL endpoint or the TID endpoint.<br>
+  You retrieve data from the Technopedia database by using the TQL endpoint.<br>

-   * Use the Technopedia ID (`/tid`) endpoint to get information about an entity in the graph, such as product information or a node attribute by specifying the Technopedia ID.<br>
-   * Use the Technopedia query language (TQL) with the TQL endpoint (`/tql`) to create custom queries that you use to query the Technopedia database.<br>
+  Use the Technopedia query language (TQL) with the TQL endpoint (`/tql`) to create custom queries that you use to query the Technopedia database.<br>
   <br>